sylwiavargas/Tech-Writing-Linktree/readme.md

 - fork this repo and clone it
 - in the `index.html` file change:
-  - the metatags so that they link to your profile picutres, twitter page, etc.,
+  - the metatags so that they link to your profile picutres, twitter page, etc., (lines 6-25)
-  - headers and links
+  - headers and links (lines 28-52)
+  - console message (lines 53-70)
-- in the `styles.css` file change colors and whatever else your soul wishes
+- in the `styles.css` file change colors and play with css if you feel like it
 - deploy!
-I usually deploy such projects on [netlify](netlify.com) or [surge](surge.sh) because it takes very little time
+I usually deploy such projects on [netlify](netlify.com) or [surge](surge.sh) because they take very little time

 ## Favicon set credits